square/square-java-sdk/doc/api/subscriptions.md

 # Update Subscription

-Updates a subscription.
-You can set, modify, and clear the `subscription` field values.
+Updates a subscription by modifying or clearing `subscription` field values.
+To clear a field, set its value to `null`.

 ```java
 CompletableFuture<UpdateSubscriptionResponse> updateSubscriptionAsync(